wgroeneveld/go-jamming/README.md

 - port, host: http server params
 - token, allowedWebmentionSources: see below, used for authentication
-- disallowedWebmentionDomains: if an URL from that domain is encountered in your feed, ignore it.
-Does not send mentions to it.
+- blacklist: blacklist domains from which we do NOT send to or accept mentions from.
 - utcOffset: offset in minutes for date processing, starting from UTC time.
 - conString: file path to store all mentions and author avatars in a simple key/value store, based on [buntdb](https://github.com/tidwall/buntdb).